KingsPM/zippy/README.md

 The webservice will be exposed to the VM host at address `55.55.55.5`.

-You can install zippy with all needes resource with
+You can install zippy with all needed resource with
 > `sudo make all`

 To install zippy and the flask webservice on apache2/wsgi_mod run